ouefsoupe/lab4-pyspark-patent/README.md

 ## The Patent join problem explained

 The goal of the patent join problem is to find *self-state patent citations*.
 You're given two datasets, `cite75_99.txt.gz` and `apat63_99.txt.gz`.
-The `Makefile` contains rules to download those data files. **N.B.** Rember to not check in those file into your git repo!
+The `Makefile` contains rules to download those data files. **N.B.** Remember to not check in those file into your git repo!

 PySpark can automatically process the gzip'd files -- you don't need to uncompress them.
 Code for reading the files are included in the two Jupyter notebooks.